Improved Upper Bounds for the Directed Flow-Cut Gap: Abstract

 We prove that the flow-cut gap for $n$-node directed graphs is at most $n^{1/3 + o(1)}$.
 This is the first improvement since a previous upper bound of $\Oish(n^{11/23})$ by Agarwal, Alon, and Charikar (STOC '07), and it narrows the gap to the current lower bound of $\Omegaish(n^{1/7})$ by Chuzhoy and Khanna (JACM '09).
 We also show an upper bound on the directed flow-cut gap of $W^{1/2}n^{o(1)}$, where $W$ is the sum of the minimum fractional cut weights.

-As an auxiliary contribution, we significantly expand the network of reductions among various versions of the directed flow-cut gap problem.
-In particular, we prove near-equivalence between the edge and vertex directed flow-cut gaps, and we show that when parametrizing by $W$, one can assume unit capacities and uniform fractional cut weights without loss of generality.
+As auxiliary contributions along the way to our main proof, we prove near-equivalence between the edge and vertex directed flow-cut gaps, and we show that one can assume unit capacities and uniform fractional cut weights without loss of generality when parametrizing by $W$.